Table of Contents

 The summit of Table Mountain is exactly that – table-top like

-And then quite suddenly you’re over the edge and on the mostly flat-topped summit.
+Then quite suddenly you’re over the edge and on the mostly flat-topped summit.
 The views are spectacular but getting anywhere near the edge will challenge those with vertigo.
-Play it safe and don’t so anything stupid for the sake of a photo.
+Play it safe and don’t so anything stupid for the sake of a photo or Instagram fame.

-Many people end their hike here in the summit but if you’ve got another 90 minutes in you, continue to the peak in the distance via grassy, mostly gentle slopes.
+Many people end the Table Mountain hike here on the summit, but if you’ve got another 90 minutes in you, continue to the peak in the distance via grassy, mostly gentle slopes.

 It’s a wonderful section of easy hiking and the short stretch through the trees is full of wildflowers.
 When you reach the top, look over to Table Mountain and savour the views.